Euchie23/Squid_Fest/Squid_Concentration_Analysis/2-Detection_summary/README.md

 **🧼 Flexible Data Preparation**
 Developed an interactive preprocessing script that allowed users to choose how to handle BLOD and BLOQ values before analysis.
-Options included keeping or removing LOQ values, or imputing them as ⅓ LOQ,          offering flexibility in sensitivity analysis. also a dataset with categorial         values as well as numerical for a detection report.
+Options included keeping or removing LOQ values, or imputing them by multiplying LOQ by a user-inputed muliplier, offering flexibility in sensitivity analysis. also a dataset with categorial values as well as numerical for a detection report.

 **📈 Developing Quantitative Insight into Detection Behavior**